The Crimes We Commit Against Our Bodies:

 It is kind of "in with the good and out with the bad."
 When you take in good fats it lets your body get rid of the bad fats.
 When you don't get good fats your body clings on to stored fat.

-But when you take in enough good fat your body can let go, and you can start to lose the bad fat--you can actually lose more weight.
+But when you take in enough good fat your body can let go, and you can start to lose the bad fat -- you can actually lose more weight.

 So how do you get more omega 3 fat in your diet?
-You find omega 3 in cold water fish--wild salmon for instance.
-(But not in farmed salmon which are fed grains and have more omega 6.)
-But unless you are eating fish several times per week you would be better off taking a supplement.
+You find omega 3 in cold water fish -- wild salmon for instance.
+Unfortunately farmed salmon are fed grains and have more omega 6.

 You can get the omega 3 you need with a fish oil supplement.
 You can take it in capsules or as a liquid.